ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - ExtData/volcanic
      - SO2 volcanic pointwise sources

-The static input files for when using climatology (MERRA2) are listed and described in :numref:`Table %s <Climatology_InputFiles>`.
+The static input files when using climatology (MERRA2) are listed and described in :numref:`Table %s <Climatology_InputFiles>`.

 .. _Climatology_InputFiles: